phenogit/phenogit.github.io/kit-korner-notes.markdown

 ---

 Currently On:
-Shut Him Up
-2011/9/2
+2-Way Double
+2011/9/17

 ## Non-Competitive Bidding

 ### Meta Rules

     My agreements are that in a constructive auction artificial calls above 3N are never choice of strains unless slam is totally out of the question.
+    Below 3N, no slam tries unless a 9-card major suit fit has been established.
+    Above 3N, no choice of games cue-bids.

 ### Bidding Tree